kylescotshank/IntroToNCBIandBLAST/README.md

 ## What is the NCBI?

-The [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) is an important component of the [National Library of Medicine](https://www.nlm.nih.gov) specifically tasked with maintaining a series of databases relevant to biotechnology and biomedicine.
-It is also an important resource for the curation and development of wide variety of bioinformatics tools and services.
+The [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) is an important component of the [National Library of Medicine](https://www.nlm.nih.gov) that serves two broad functions.
+First, the NCBI is tasked with hosting and maintaining a series of databases relevant to biotechnology and biomedicine.
+Secondly, the NCBI also serves to both curate and develop a wide variety of bioinformatics tools and services for researchers to use.

+### NCBI Databases

+    Understanding nature's mute but elegant language of living cells is the quest of modern molecular biology.
+From an alphabet of only four letters representing the chemical subunits of DNA emerges a syntax of life processes whose most complex expression is man.
+The unraveling and use of this "alphabet" to form new "words and phrases" is a central focus of the field of molecular biology.
+The staggering volume of molecular data and its cryptic and subtle patterns have led to an absolute requirement for computerized databases and analysis tools.
+The challenge is in finding new approaches to deal with the volume and complexity of data and in providing researchers with better access to analysis and computing tools to advance understanding of our genetic legacy and its role in health and disease. - *from the NCBI mission statement*

 Some of the more well-known databases include:

   * [GenBank](https://www.ncbi.nlm.nih.gov/genbank/): An annotated collection of all publically available nucloetide sequences and their protein translations.
   * [PubMed](https://www.ncbi.nlm.nih.gov/pubmed): A search engine for accessing a variety of research publications (and their associated data) on life sciences and biomedical topics.